etijskens/onesided/thoughts-on-noncontiguous-data.md

-### reflection
+### Thoughts on non-contiguous data and one-sided communications

-#### why did wee use MPI_Get? rather than MPI_Put?
+#### why do we use MPI_Get instead of MPI_Put?

-MPI_Get requires peeking into every other rank to see if it has something to tell to me...
+MPI_Get requires peeking into **every** other rank to see if it has any messages for me...
+That means that the communication scales as the square of the number of processes, N. This is not so good, even if, initially at least, we expect N to be rather small, say ~10-20.
+Note that this is in principle *N x one-to-all* communication, which can be optimised by the MPI implementation.
+It is, however, doubtfull that the MPI implementation can recognise this pattern, so it will most probably be executed as an *N x N x one-to-one* communication, which is not optimised.
+This pattern does not exploit the fact that every rank knows to whom it must send a message.

-Every rank knows for whom a message is, so, it could directly put it in the destination's window.
+However, every rank knows for whom a message is, so, it could directly put it in the destination's window.
 The problem is that when two processes are putting into the same window, there is now way of knowing where to put the two messages in a way that they do not interfere.

+As a solution for this, we could use two-sided onne-to-all communication for the headers, and one-sided MPI_Get for the message contents.

 #### Contiguous data